 You’ll also complete a year-long dissertation, or a project-based report linked to a three-month work placement, which makes our MSc unique.

 Careers and graduate prospects

-Whatever your plans are, our MSc in Public Affairs is a great steppingstone in your career development.
+Whatever your plans, our MSc in Public Affairs is a great steppingstone in your career development.

 Students from our Department of Politics have gone on to a wide range of employment choices.
 These include working for international organisations, national and local government, lobby groups and non-governmental organisations, as well as private businesses and media organisations.